Fairblock/docs/docs/ConfidentialStablecoins.md

 **Selective disclosure**

-Instead of giving one centralized auditor silent, persistent access to everyone’s transaction history, Stabletrust uses identity-based encryption and multiparty computation (IBE-MPC) to enable per-transaction disclosures.
+Instead of giving one centralized auditor silent, persistent access to everyone’s transaction history, Fairblock uses identity-based encryption and multiparty computation (IBE-MPC) to enable per-transaction disclosures.

 What this means:
 - Nothing is automatically exposed